NVIDIA/NeMo-Aligner/docs/user-guide/self_rewarding.rst

     .. tab-item:: Terminal
         :sync: key3

-         To run Self-Rewarding model training on the terminal directly
+         To run Self-Rewarding model training on the terminal directly:

          .. code-block:: bash